unixorn/awesome-zsh-plugins/README.md

 * [Awesome Terminal Fonts](https://github.com/gabrielelana/awesome-terminal-fonts) - A family of fonts to have some nice monospaced Icons.
 * [Input Mono](http://input.fontbureau.com/) - A family of fonts designed specifically for code.
 It offers both monospaced and proportional fonts and includes powerline glyphs.
+* [Monoid](http://larsenwork.com/monoid/) - Monoid is customizable and optimized for coding with bitmap-like sharpness at 15px line-height even on low res displays.
 * [Powerline](https://github.com/powerline/fonts) - A collection of a dozen or so fonts patched to include powerline gylphs.

 ## Even more completions